unspecifier/quizzler/src/markdown/nha-modules.md

 ‘The CARC list is managed by Medicare and used universally within insurance plans for coding denials listed on explanation of benefits (EOBs), The letters PR on a remittance advice indicates patient responsibility.

-© international Classification of Dise:
+- ❌ international Classification of Dise:

-INCORRECT

 (ICD) codes